-Required attributes Type and dimension Definition Home string-scalar The \$ORACLE_HOME path to Oracle binaries and configuration files.
+Required attributes Type and dimension Definition Owner string-scalar The Oracle user who has privileges to start or stop the listener process.
+The agent also supports LDAP users as Oracle user.
+Home string-scalar The \$ORACLE_HOME path to Oracle binaries and configuration files.
 For example, you could specify the path as /opt/ora_home.
 Do not append a slash (/) at the end of the path.